ZewoGraveyard/HTTP/README.md

 }
 ```

 `version`, `headers`, `cookies` and `body` are self-explanatory in regard to HTTP messages. `storage` is a special property that has no relationship with the HTTP protocol itself, but it's used by the framework to carry custom data between middleware and a responder in a chain. `MessageType` is usually not used as a parameter in our APIs.
-It is mostly used when a computed property can be shared by both requests, and responses, like `Content-Type`, `Content-Length`, etc.
+It is mostly used when a computed property can be shared by both requests, and responses, like `contentType`, `contentLength`, etc.

 ### Version